baicheto/AML_Bitcoin/README.md

 We use the **Elliptic Bitcoin dataset**, which contains:
 - A directed transaction graph with temporal structure.
 - Node-level class labels: **licit**, **illicit**, or **unknown**.
-- Hand-crafted features for each transaction (e.g., time, value, centrality).

-> The dataset must be downloaded separately.
-Please place `elliptic_graph.csv` and `elliptic_txs_classes.csv` into a `data/` directory.